-In the countryside we use on use small, family-run inns (minshuku and ryokan) where en-suite facilities may not be available.
-Single rooms are usually only available in major cities.
-In cities we use western-style hotels.
+In the countryside we use small, family-run inns (minshuku and ryokan) where en-suite facilities may not be available.
+In cities we mainly use western-style hotels.

 Please look at our accommodations page for more information about traditional Japanese accommodations.

 One of the highlights of the tours is to taste real, home-made Japanese food.
-Vegetarian food can be prepared if we give advance notice.
 We recommend that you try to master chopsticks (o-hashi) before you go.
 Be prepared for the freshest of food.
 Japanese food is delicious.
 Fish, chicken, pork, rice, miso soup, tofu and vegetables are at the heart of many meals.
 It is not all raw fish, but sashimi will be offered, and really is worth trying.
 We will mostly sit on cushions on the floor at low tables for meals.
 So you should be able to sit comfortably on the floor - loose clothing is highly recommended.

 The weather in Japan is mild/warm in May and September.
 It gets cooler in October.
 Some rain is expected during these months but they are outside the main rainy season in June.
 Short, tropical cyclones can hit Japan between August and October.

 Cash and credit cards

 Light-weight trousers or shorts for walking (tours from April to mid-October)